Azure/Industrial-IoT/docs/modules/telemetry-events-format.md

 This section describes what the output looks like when listening for events in the OPC Publisher.

 To use the OPC UA PubSub format specify the `--mm=PubSub` command line.
-This needs to be done because the OPC publisher defaults to `--mm=Samples` mode which existed before the introduction of OPC UA standards compliant PubSub format.
+This needs to be done because the OPC publisher defaults to `--mm=Samples` [mode](#event-messages-in-samples-mode) which existed before the introduction of OPC UA standards compliant PubSub format.

 Events should be produced in the PubSub format specified in the OPC UA Standard.
-We might decide to not support the non standards compliant Samples mode in future versions of OPC Publisher.
 The payload is an event which consists of fields selected in the select clause and its values.
 Details for data messages can be found [in this seperate document](./telemetry-messages-format.md).

 ## JSON encoded events in OPC UA PubSub Mode